Baraye: Music video

 The music video was recorded with a stationary camera in a portrait-selfie style in a room.
 In the video, cropped screenshots depicting the original tweets are synced with the associated verses, crediting the authors.

 Release and Hajipour's arrest

-The song was first released on September 28, 2022, on Shervin Hajipour's Instagram account and it was taken down from the platform in less than 48 hours following Hajipour's arrest by the authorities on September 29.
-It received about 40 million views In less than 48 hours.
+The song was released on September 28, 2022, on Hajipour's Instagram account.
+It was taken down from the platform less than 48 hours later, following Hajipour's arrest by the authorities on September 29.
+It received about 40 million views during that time.

 Hajipour was forced to remove the song from his social media platforms by the Islamic Revolutionary Guard Corps's security agents shortly after his arrest.
 The arrest sparked reactions internationally.

-Posting the phrase "Hey, Ayatollah, leave them kids alone" in uppercase with exclamation marks, Roger Waters retweeted the song's music video.

 On October 4, 2022, Hajipour was released on bail "so that his case can go through the legal process," according to Mohammad Karimi, prosecutor of the northern province of Mazandaran.